UnionVMS/UVMS-Frontend/unionvms-web-2/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Known Issues

+Library ng-multiselect-dropdown seems to use a reserved name for a component property.
+This leads to the following warning

+' It looks like you're using the disabled attribute with a reactive form directive.
+If you set disabled to true when you set up this control in your component class, the disabled attribute will actually be set in the DOM for you.'
+This does not seem to affect the form in any other way.
+Disabling the field programmatically, via the reactive form does not work.

+This has been reported:  https://github.com/NileshPatel17/ng-multiselect-dropdown/issues/144

+Please check at a later time if it has been resolved.